phudekar/docker-maven/README.md

+Maven Dockerfile
+====

 Dockerfile Repository to build a docker image for Maven with Oracle Java
-====

 ## Clone the Repository